 Younger children are sometimes attracted to their teachers in a different way, although with the same result.
 They see their teachers as mommies or daddies.
 I guess many of you who teach very young children have been called Mommy by mistake.

 The solution is to keep all interactions on a professional level.
 Be friendly, but not friends.
 Draw strong professional limits.
 Do not feed their fantasies.

 4. Sometimes students need to be noticed.
 Rollo May, in Love and Will, made a simple but profound statement when he said that attention for something bad is better than no attention at all.
 This theory explains, at least partially, some of the school violence by students in recent years.
 No one wants to feel anonymous or unseen.
 For these students, misbehavior is like raising a flag that says, “Notice me, I matter.”
 Students like these often feel unnoticed at home, among other students, and by most of their teachers.

 These students can be helped by greeting them at the door before class, calling on them more frequently, asking them to help perform academic tasks like solving a problem on the whiteboard, or generally making sure they feel appreciated.
 Learn their names, say hello in the corridors, and occasionally seek them out on the playground or in the lunchroom for a brief conversation.

 In all four of the situations above, certain sensitivities can be very helpful.
 Whether you’re making positive or negative comments about behavior and academic performance, make them in private.
-Never publicly draw attention with comments such as, “I like the way Allen is sitting.”
-Never write their names on the whiteboard for any reason.
+Never write these students’ names on the whiteboard for any reason.
 Never discuss their situations with any other students or other parents.
 When talking with these students’ parents, never blame either the children or parents.
 Be more stubborn than these chronically misbehaving students and never give up on them.